ClearTax/jira-lint/README.md

 ## FAQ

 <details>
-  <summary>Why is a PivotalTracker ID required in the branch names?</summary>
+  <summary>Why is a Jira story ID required in the branch names?</summary>

-PivotalTracker ID is required in order to:
+Story ID is required in order to:

 - Automate change-logs and release notes ⚙️.
 - Automate alerts to QA/Product teams and other external stake-holders 🔊.